 “Good things take time, as they should.
 We shouldn’t expect good things to happen overnight.
 Actually getting something too easily or too soon can cheapen the outcome.” — John Wooden

 Partnering with an outsource firm that has expertise in best practices for back-end revenue cycle functions means a lot of that hard work is already done, but not all of it.
-It also means that the effort can now be expended on improving clean claims submissions, patient experience outcomes, lowering delayed payment and denial rates and the other factors that cause cost and inefficiency issues within the revenue cycle.
+It also means effort can now be expended on improving clean claims submissions, patient experience outcomes, lowering delayed payment and denial rates, and the other factors that cause cost and inefficiency issues within the revenue cycle.

 Back Office Roles and Functions: